Practical Approaches for Testing and Breaking JWT Authentication

 1- There should be a thread constantly unloading from the queue

-2- Checker for threads availability.
+2- Checker for thread availability.

 4- Have the queue unloaded linearly.